The 2017 Legislative Summary is available online only.

-- Iowa ABLE (Achieving a Better Life Experience) Savings Plan Trust: Beginning on or after January 1, 2016, contributions to a qualified ABLE savings plan trust made on or after July 1, 2015, on behalf of a designated beneficiary, are deductible from Iowa individual income tax up to a maximum amount, $3,188, allowed per beneficiary per year for purposes of the Iowa education savings plan trust in Iowa Code chapter 12D.
-Interest and earnings income from ABLE are exempt from Iowa individual income tax.
+- Iowa ABLE (Achieving a Better Life Experience) Savings Plan Trust: Contributions to a qualified ABLE savings plan trust, on behalf of a designated beneficiary, are deductible from Iowa individual income tax up to a maximum amount, $3,239.

 Line 37 Deduction

 - Filing Status 3 & 4: $2,000 for each spouse